Starlink Mini Cable Selection Guide

 - Vehicle Mounting Guide

 All prices in AUD.
-Specifications based on Starlink Mini official ratings (12-48V DC input, 60W max, 17-20W typical).
+Specifications based on Starlink Mini official ratings (12-48V DC input, 60W max, 16-20W typical post-firmware).
+Use 20W as your planning figure for runtime calculations.

-★ = NEW PRODUCTS | BYO = Bring Your Own | M = Male | F = Female | DC = Barrel Jack
+BYO = Bring Your Own | M = Male | F = Female | DC = Barrel Jack

 The most common cause is voltage drop.
 Your Starlink Mini needs a minimum of 12V at the dish, but longer cables, thin wire gauge, and battery voltage sag can push the delivered voltage below this threshold - especially during the approximately 60W startup surge.
 A step-up converter solves this by boosting voltage to 20-36V before it reaches the dish.